 On Sunday night, the Toyota Center in Houston, TX hosted WWE’s Elimination Chamber pay-per-view.
-The card was a short one, as there was only seven matches total with one being on the kickoff show.
+The card was a short one, as there were only seven matches total with one being on the kickoff show.

-The main match stipulation of the Elimination Chamber where we saw the WWE title defended in one while the other was to crown the first ever Women’s Tag Team Champions.
+The main match stipulation of the Elimination Chamber where we saw the WWE title defended in one while the other was to crown the first-ever Women’s Tag Team Champions.
 Here is my review for the entire night.

 Cruiserweight Championship – Buddy Murphy (c) def.
 Akira Tozawa (pre-show)

 Another PPV, another WWE Cruiserweight Championship on the pre-show as Buddy Murphy defended his title against Akira Tozawa, who was looking to become the third superstar to hold the title twice in its short history.

 Tozawa attempted a suicide dive early in the match but wound up on the receiving end of a suplex onto the arena floor.
 The challenger fought from underneath and sent Murphy to the floor with a hip toss.
 The action came back into the ring, as a superkick stunned Murphy and allowed Tozawa to create some momentum.